Creating an Online Newsletter with Drupal

 The first step in building a successful online newsletter site using Drupal, is to install Drupal and all of its needed components (PHP and either MySQL or PostgreSQL) on a Web server.
 DeveloperTutorials.com hosts articles that explain exactly how to do this in detail for PHP, MySQL, and Drupal itself.

 Assuming that you have a clean working installation of Drupal 5.7, create the administrator account — the first one — for the site.
 Login as the administrator, and set the basic configuration settings for your newsletter site, such as the site name, slogan, and mission statement.
 These settings can be found at Administer > Site configuration > Site information.
-Only the site name is essential, and for this tutorial we will be using the name "Ye Olde Newsletter".
+Only the site name is essential, and for this tutorial I will be using the name "Ye Olde Newsletter".

 The default theme for Drupal version 5.7 is "garland", which has a clean and simple look, but tends to be overused by Drupal-based sites whose administrators have not bothered to change the default.
-So for the sake of variety, we will use another built-in theme, "bluemarine", which is equally straightforward.
+So for the sake of variety, I will use another built-in theme, "bluemarine", which is equally straightforward.

 In Administer > Site building > Themes, enable the bluemarine theme, set it to be the default, and click the "Save configuration" button (for this and all subsequent configuration changes).
 You can always choose a different built-in theme later, or install and use a third-party theme, or even create your own.
 But for now, this one will suffice.